Nurserymen and plant propagation specialists have long used the Rootone root hormone as a “secret weapon” in rooting cuttings.

-When rooting cuttings, the famous “one dip” Rootone powder rooting compound gives cuttings a faster start, and them to put out stronger, healthier root development and root growth than ever before.
+When rooting cuttings, the famous “one dip” Rootone powder rooting compound gives cuttings a faster start, helps them to put out stronger, healthier root growth and development and growth of roots than ever before.

-You can pick up a bottle of dry powder Rootone or other brands of rooting hormone at most major garden center or online at Amazon.
-It costs pennies to treat 100’s of cuttings!
+You can pick up a bottle of dry rooting powder Rootone or other brands of plant root hormone at most major garden center or online at Amazon.
+It costs pennies to treat 100’s of plant cuttings!
 Try it yourself and see the results!

 Quick Propagation Tips On Cuttings And Using A Rooting Hormone

-A cutting may be a single leaf used for African violet propagation, fuchsia cuttings or a terminal “slip” from a begonia, geranium or similar plant.
+A cutting may be a single leaf used for the propagation of African violets, Fuchsia plant cuttings or a terminal “slip” from a begonia, geranium or similar plant.

-The leaf cuttings need one-half to one inch of stem (called the “petiole”); do a quick dip of the “cutting” into the hormone powder before inserting the base of the leaf in the rooting medium.
+The leaf cuttings need one-half to one inch of stem (called the “petiole”); do a quick dip of the “cutting” into the hormone powder.
+Knock off the excess powder before inserting the base of the leaf in the rooting medium.

 Stem cuttings are usually three to six inches long; cut them from the stem at about one-fourth to one-half inch below a node (leaf joint).

-Many backyard growers use a mixture of equal parts peat moss and vermiculite.
+Many backyard growers use a mixture of equal parts peatmoss and vermiculite.
 Many old-timers still rely on clean, sharp sand kept nicely moist.

 Once rooted depending on the variety, transplant and grow as normal for that plant variety.